 UC San Diego’s second college, John Muir College, admitted its first students in 1967.
 The remarkable life of the college's namesake, the nineteenth-century nature writer and founder of the Sierra Club, continues to inspire and inform the college’s vision and core values.
 An inventor, businessman, and environmentalist, John Muir was a risk-taker and a remarkable person who forged his own path.

 Hence, the college’s motto, “Celebrating the Independent Spirit,” expresses our wish that all our students lead varied, successful, committed, and self-directed lives.
-In this spirit, the college’s GE requirements are the most flexible of all six colleges, offering students from every major maximum freedom to choose courses that meet individual goals and interests within a framework that insures breadth and depth of knowledge across three major disciplinary areas.john muir college
+In this spirit, the college’s GE requirements offer students from every major maximum freedom to choose courses that meet individual goals and interests within a framework that insures breadth and depth of knowledge across three major disciplinary areas.john muir college

-Muir College offers students the most flexible General Education requirements (GEs) of all UCSD’s colleges.
-The college's philosophy is that students benefit most when allowed maximum freedom to choose courses meaningful to them within a program that includes both breadth and depth across different fields of inquiry in the sciences, social sciences, arts, humanities, and foreign languages.
+Muir College's philosophy is that students benefit most when allowed maximum freedom to choose courses meaningful to them within a program that includes both breadth and depth across different fields of inquiry in the sciences, social sciences, arts, humanities, and foreign languages.
 The flexible GEs make it possible for students to double major, pursue one or more minors, and take advantage of programs such as education abroad while still graduating within four years.

 Living on campus at Muir College provides students with memories they’ll treasure for a lifetime.
 Our residence halls provide much more than just a place to study, sleep, and eat.
 The college’s friendly, knowledgeable staff, in partnership with Muir’s student House Advisors, create a safe, welcoming, and learning environment, as well as assist and facilitate students’ personal growth outside the classroom.
 You will notice, we avoid using the term ‘dorms’; it simply does not capture the dynamic excitement of our facilities, Tenaya and Tioga Halls and the Tuolumne and Tamarack Apartments.
 Our residential program is unique and highly engages our residents in entertaining, educational, and fun programs throughout the year.